Run a Scan Node

 Public JSON-RPC APIs

 While there are public endpoints available for many chains, please note that the quality of an endpoint drives the quality of a scan node's output which in turn affects rewards and slashing.
-We strongly recommend providing your own blockchain node or using a paid provider when possible.
+We strongly recommend providing your own blockchain node or using Alchemy to setup your Forta node

 If you are scanning Ethereum mainnet, trace.jsonRpc.url